rails/rails/guides/source/active_record_validations_callbacks.md

 <%= text_field :person, :email_confirmation %>
 ```

-This check is performed only if +email_confirmation+ is not +nil+.
-To require confirmation, make sure to add a presence check for the confirmation attribute (we'll take a look at +presence+ later on this guide):
+This check is performed only if `email_confirmation` is not `nil`.
+To require confirmation, make sure to add a presence check for the confirmation attribute (we'll take a look at `presence` later on this guide):

 ```ruby
 class Person < ActiveRecord::Base